biotite-dev/hydride/doc/api.rst

 formal charges for correct fragment identification or the electrostatic potential, respectively.
 However, for many entries in the *RCSB PDB* they are not properly set.
-At least for amino acids this issue can be remedied with :func:`estimate_amino_acid_charges()`.
+At least for canonical amino acids this issue can be remedied with :func:`estimate_amino_acid_charges()`.
 This function calculates the formal charges of atoms in amino acids based on a given pH value.